PeterHuberSg/WpfWindowsLib/README.md

 library detect themselves if there was a change and inform the window automatically.

-Few other methods are in this library, which are helpful when writing WPF applications, like `GlyphDrawer` which allows to measure text length and writing text directly to a DrawingContext.
+A Few other methods are in this library, which are helpful when writing WPF applications, like `GlyphDrawer` which allows to measure text length and writing text directly to a DrawingContext.